 //= bu('dist/style.css') ?>

-Investment environmental projects have been implemented in order to comply with the legislation of the Republic of Serbia and the European Union.
-The most significant implemented environmental projects in previous years are projects that result in a significant reduction in emissions of pollutants into the air (SO2, NOx and powders), increased energy efficiency, improved waste management, wastewater and remediation and reclamation of land (historical pollution).
+NIS proves its responsibility towards the environment with numerous projects and significant investments in the field of environmental protection.
+We improve production activities by implementing projects in accordance with the best available techniques and technologies (BAT – Best Available Technics), and in 2021 alone, NIS invested 355.6 million dinars in the implementation of environmental protection projects.
+Environmental investment projects were implemented in order to comply with the legislation of the Republic of Serbia and the European Union.
+The most significant ecological projects implemented in previous years are projects that result in a significant reduction in the emission of pollutants into the air (ЅO2, NOx and particulate matter), an increase in energy efficiency, improvement in waste and wastewater management, and rehabilitation and reclamation of land (historical pollution).

 The HSE system (Health, Safety, Environment) is a part of every business process in our companySee more